undoLogic/setupCase-boilerplate/README.md

 5.1 - Configure TEST
 Configure the test profile to push all the files from GITHUB to your test / dev server

-- modify launchPad/settings.json
+modify launchPad/settings.json

-  "TESTING_URL": "test.undoweb.com", - Change to your dev URL
+- "TESTING_URL": "test.undoweb.com", - Change to your dev URL
-  "TESTING_USER": "undoweb", - Server username
+- "TESTING_USER": "undoweb", - Server username

-Using PAT token
+- "TESTING_ABSOLUTE_PATH": "/home/undoweb/www/test",
-  "TESTING_GIT_ADDRESS": "github.com/undoLogic/projectname.git",
+- "TESTING_COPY_SRC_TO_ROOT": false, - Only if you want to copy all the files to root

-  "TESTING_USE_PAT": true,
+EITHER Using PAT token
-OR using SSH KEYS
+- "TESTING_GIT_ADDRESS": "github.com/undoLogic/projectname.git",
-  "TESTING_GIT_ADDRESS": "git@github.com:undoLogic/projectname.git",
+- "TESTING_USE_PAT": true,

-  "TESTING_USE_PAT": false,
+OR Using SSH KEYS

-  "TESTING_ABSOLUTE_PATH": "/home/undoweb/www/test",
+- "TESTING_GIT_ADDRESS": "git@github.com:undoLogic/projectname.git",
-  "TESTING_COPY_SRC_TO_ROOT": false, - Only if you want to copy all the files to root
+- "TESTING_USE_PAT": false,

 5.2 - Push files
 - Run the local script ./1_run.sh